-The Tibetan Spaniel, or Tibbie, as he is affectionately called, is sometimes described as a large dog in the body of a small dog.
+The Tibetan Spaniel, or Tibbie, as they are affectionately called, is sometimes described as a large dog in the body of a small dog.
 Tibbies are active, alert, and eager to please.
 Most importantly, they love to spend time with their owners.
-Here are some more interesting facts about the Tibetan Spaniel:
+Here are some more interesting facts about the Tibetan Spaniel.

 1. They Aren’t Technically Spaniels

-Tibetan Spaniels don't share any common ancestry with the traditional spaniel breeds, most of which were bred to be gun dogs.
-The misnomer, spaniel, in this case, came from the French word epagnuel which, in the Middle Ages, referred to a companion dog and comforter loved by the woman of European and Oriental courts.
+Tibetan Spaniels don’t share any common ancestry with the traditional spaniel breeds, most of which were bred to be gun dogs.
+The misnomer, spaniel, in this case, came from the French word “epagnuel,” which, in the Middle Ages, referred to a companion dog and comforter loved by the woman of royal courts.

 2. They Were Bred by Buddhist Monks

 Though they are not actually spaniels, Tibetan Spaniels are indeed from Tibet.
-They lived (and still live) in Tibetan monasteries with monks and lamas (priests).
+They continue to live in Tibetan monasteries with monks and lamas (priests).
 They were referred to as “little lions,” a title of great honor, since lions are considered sacred in Buddhism.

 In Tibet, Tibbies are referred to as “Simkhyi,” which means housedog, room dog, or bedroom dog.
 This is congruent with the Tibetan Spaniel’s lifestyle of keeping monks and lamas company in their day-to-day lives.

 Tibetan Spaniels appear in art dating to 1100 B.C.—making the breed at least 3,000 years old.
 No one knows for sure exactly how old the breed is.
 It’s possible that the Tibetan Spaniel could have been the predecessor to the Pekingese and the Lhasa Apso.

 5. Tibbies Were Historically Given as Gifts